-Your current situation can be depicted as "The Corners of the Mouth (Providing Nourishment)" transforming into "Decrease".
+Your current situation can be depicted as "Limitation" transforming into "Following".

-In front of you lies "Mountain", representing stillness and obstruction.
-Behind you lies "Thunder" which transforms into "Lake".
-That means that movement, initiative, and action are being transformed into joy, pleasure, and attraction.
+In front of you lies "Water" which transforms into "Lake".
+That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
+Behind you lies "Lake" which transforms into "Thunder".
+That means that joy, pleasure, and attraction are being transformed into movement, initiative, and action.

 The Situation